OutSystems/docs-odc/src/eap/integration-with-systems/external-databases/intro.md

 * For the **SQL Server** and **Azure SQL** to select the desired schema on the database, enter `currentSchema=<schema-name>`.
 For PostgreSQL, you can also use the `Schema` parameter.
 * For **Oracle** to select the desired schema on the database, enter `current_schema=<schema-name>`
+* To establish a connection with the SQL Server and allow the client to bypass certificate validation, add the `trustServerCertificate=true` parameter to the additional parameters.
 * You can configure connection pool size for all available relational database connectors.
 Changing the connection pool size can significantly impact performance.
     * minConnectionPoolSize: Default value of 0.
     * maxConnectionPoolSize: Default value of 400, as it was the best performer in Outsystems performance tests.